Wenonah School Health Office

 Sleep - Get plenty of sleep and ensure your child gets plenty of sleep, too.
 It is recommended that 5 to 12 year olds get between 10 and 13 hours of sleep a night.
 Turn down lights and limit screen time 2 hours before bedtime.
 Sleep in a dark, quiet room, without a television or screen on.
 This is even more important as your children approach their teen years.
 If they absolutely can not be put away 2 hours before bedtime, use screen dimming settings on handheld devices to reduce blue light.

 Resiliency - If you want your children to grow up to be calm, competent, and confident, promote resilient behavior in them now.
 Fostering the ability of your children to problem solve, and navigate through disappointment and setbacks, will help them grow into adults able to shape their world and weather the rough times.
 Learning to "see the glass as half full", will help your children learn to see failure as an opportunity for growth.
 See the links provided for more information on resiliency.

 Avoid Illness - Follow basic safety rules, such as wearing helmets and seat belts, and avoiding danger.
-Promote hand washing, and proper sneezing and coughing (into a tissue or napkin, wash hands afterward).
-Proper hand washing consists of soap, water, friction on all surfaces for at least 20 seconds, and rinse, followed by thorough drying.
+Promote hand washing, and covering sneezes or coughs (into an elbow or tissue, wash hands afterward).
+Proper hand washing consists of water, soap, friction on all surfaces for at least 20 seconds, rinse, and dry.
 To help promote 20 second scrubs, encourage your children to wash for as long as it takes to sing Happy Birthday two times through.
 Teach your children to avoid touching their faces as much as possible, since germs mostly enter and leave the body through the eyes, nose and mouth.
 Wash hands, or use hand sanitizer, before and after touching your face.
 Avoid "antibacterial" soaps and hand sanitizers to help reduce microbial resistance.